Huskslay/Constance-Archipelago-Client/README.md

 Work in progress Constance Randomizer for Archipelago.gg

-Currently there is no logic, and shrine warp does not work as expected
+Currently there is no logic

 APWorld - https://github.com/Huskslay/Constance-Archipelago